 Below is the last picture I took of Bill before he got real sick.
 In this picture he looked contented and peaceful.
 He was just glad that I was there so he could hold me again.
 From here his final nose dive.
 From this time on, he was not my husband.
 I didn’t know the man this mental illness turned him into.

 He weighed about 140 lbs so far and used to weigh 188.
-He turned into a cruel man, pushing every one away and hitting some people including me.
+He turned into a very different man, pushing every one away and hitting some people including me.
 These are the days I went home and cried.
-I had been married to an abusive man before and it took me years to come to a comfortable place with any man.
-When he hit me, that was what triggered memories of days gone by.

 Yes, I believe that Dementia is very different from Alzheimer’s and this is from my own personal experience.
 This is the photo where we cuddled for the last time